syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/ColumnDragAndDrop.md

 ---
 layout: post
 title: Column Drag and Drop | SfDataGrid | Xamarin | Syncfusion
-description: How to perform column drag and drop and its customizations and events.
+description: How to enable and perform column drag and drop operation and its customization.
-platform: xamarin.Android
+platform: Xamarin.Android
 control: SfDataGrid
 documentation: UG
 ---